 Wareham is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 22,601 people and four constituent neighborhoods, Wareham is the 87th largest community in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wareham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Wareham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wareham is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Wareham who work in office and administrative support (13.37%), food service (10.87%), and sales jobs (10.14%).
+There are especially a lot of people living in Wareham who work in office and administrative support (13.32%), sales jobs (11.76%), and food service (10.41%).

-Wareham is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Wareham is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Wareham is a somewhat ethnically-diverse town.
 The people who call Wareham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wareham residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Wareham include Italian, English, Portuguese, and Cape Verdean.

 The most common language spoken in Wareham is English.
-Other important languages spoken here include Portuguese and Arabic.
+Other important languages spoken here include Portuguese and French.